theovier/democoin/README.md

 Democoin uses the same base-58 addresses as _Bitcoin_.
 To generate new addresses with corresponding private keys either use the provided ``address_generator.jar`` directly or compile the client module yourself to obtain this jar.
-Addresses will always end in .key and look like this one ``1AVuQjcnquXEaXgggJx7TsyMBjbatiBtNB.key``.
-They can be opened with regular text editors.
-They contain their corresponding private key.
+Addresses will always end in .key and look like this: ``1AVuQjcnquXEaXgggJx7TsyMBjbatiBtNB.key``.
+They can be opened with regular text editors and contain their corresponding private key.

 ### Broadcast transactions

 To create and broadcast transactions, use the ``spend_tx.jar``.
 You will need to provide inputs, outputs, an optional message and an IP to which the transaction is sent.
-Keep in mind that transactions can only be validated by full-nodes, which means you can create invalid transactions but those are going to be rejected by provided host full-node.
+Keep in mind that transactions can only be validated by full-nodes, which means you can create invalid transactions but those are going to be rejected by honest full-node.

 ```
 java -jar spend_tx.jar \